BenWestgate/Bails/README.md

 #### Why clone Bails?

 - Sharing hand-to-hand prevents censorship and surveillance.
-- Cloning Bails saves them considerable setup time and makes your backup safer.
+- Cloning Bails saves them considerable setup time and boosts your backup resillience.
 A win-win situation!

 # Support resources

-For support and discussion join our [slack channel](https://join.slack.com/t/bitcoin-core-on-tails/shared_invite/zt-1zkivlojk-boiVT8gtM~kSzdBLqZrhRA) or [telegram channel](https://t.me/bails_support).
+For support and discussion join our [telegram channel](https://t.me/bails_support).

+For more reading checkout our [Frequently Asked Questions](FAQ.md).

 To contact Ben Westgate by email `benwestgate@protonmail.com`.

-For more reading checkout our [Frequently Asked Questions](FAQ.md).

 ## Advantages and Disadvantages